izzetbiophysicist/GAPO/README.md

 # pyPROTEGA
-In silico protein engineering using Genetic Algorithms and pyRosetta
+In silico protein engineering using Genetic Algorithms and rosetta energy calculations